charman/wikipedia_sentences_refs/README.markdown

 - The `strip_code` method in the `mwparserfromhell` package is not implemented.
   More info: [https://github.com/earwig/mwparserfromhell/issues/9
   ](https://github.com/earwig/mwparserfromhell/issues/9)
-- To expand templates, add the `&rvexpandtemplates=` option to the API call.
+- To expand templates, add the `&rvexpandtemplates=` parameter to the API call.
 - On citations:
   - [Mediawiki documentation](https://www.mediawiki.org/wiki/Extension:Cite/Cite.php)
     - Text between `<ref></ref>` tags doesn't get rendered in line (or anywhere)